-Article 9.
-No one shall be subjected to arbitrary arrest, detention or exile.
 Article 10.
 Everyone is entitled in full equality to a fair and public hearing by an independent and impartial tribunal, in the determination of his rights and obligations and of any criminal charge against him.

 Article 11.
-(1) Everyone charged with a penal offence has the right to be presumed innocent until proved guilty according to law in a public trial at which he has had all the guarantees necessary for his defence.
+(1) Everyone charged with a penal offence has the right to be